inexorgame-obsolete/wiki-mirror/How-To-Debug.md

 ### Stepping

-After a breakpoint has been triggered, you can go one step further by issuing
+After a breakpoint or watchpoint has been triggered, you can go one step further by issuing

     (gdb) step